 If you commit to practicing mindfulness and driving with awareness and kindness toward all road users, you’re doing the best you can.

-If you’d like to learn more about road rage and distracted driving, please check out this free webinar on 5 November 2020 at 2 pm.
+If you’d like to learn more about road rage and distracted driving, please check out this free webinar from the 5th November 2020.

-It’s called Road Rage and Aggressive Driving and is being organised by the NRSPP (National Road Safety Partnership Program).
-Register now.
+It’s called Road Rage and Aggressive Driving and was organised by the NRSPP (National Road Safety Partnership Program).

-The webinar will discuss the origins of driver aggression, dissect the findings of motorist surveys relating to driver aggression, and provide evidence-based solutions to the growing problem of driver distraction in Australia.
+The webinar discusses the origins of driver aggression, dissects the findings of motorist surveys relating to driver aggression, and provides evidence-based solutions to the growing problem known as driver distraction in Australia.

 This post was brought to you by Budget Direct Car Insurance